The Renters' Rights Act 2025

 Discrimination Protections Strengthened

 It is now explicitly unlawful to refuse to rent to prospective tenants because they receive housing benefit or Universal Credit — ending the widespread 'No DSS' practice.
-Discrimination based on family status and other protected characteristics at the advertising stage is also prohibited.
+Discrimination based on family status at the advertising stage is also prohibited.

 LandlordsTenants